cristinatuduri/Groceasyy/README.md

 ## Extra information about the code
 The main algorithm we used for the code is:
-* the greedy approach
+* The Greedy Approach
-  * from it we mainly used the traveling salesman problem
+  * From it we mainly used the traveling salesman problem

 Some data structures that we used in the algorithm are:
-- arrays
+- Arrays
-- matrices
+- Matrices
-- dicitonaries and lists
+- Dicitonaries and lists
 - Many more functions imported from libraries libraries

 # Future Implementations